skalenetwork/skaled/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

 Skaled is SKALE Proof-Of-Stake blockchain client, compatible with ETH ecocystem, including EVM, Solidity, Metamask and Truffle.
 It uses [SKALE BFT Consensus engine](https://github.com/skalenetwork/skale-consensus).
-This respository is maintained by SKALE Labs, and intended to be used for SKALE chains (elastic sidechains).
+It is currently actively developed and maintained by SKALE Labs, and intended to be used for SKALE chains (elastic sidechains).

 ## Forklessness